-Luis Aguas, an FX artist from Blizzard, talked about the production of awesome effects for World of Warcraft: Battle for Azeroth, VFX components, techniques and more.
+Luis Aguas talked about the production of awesome effects for World of Warcraft: Battle for Azeroth, VFX components, techniques and more.

 Hello!
 My name is Luis Aguas.
 I’m 24 years old and I am a FX Artist from sunny South California.
 I went to school at The Art Institute of California – Inland Empire for Game Art in 2012 and learned generalist game art development skills, however I learned VFX on my own.
 I graduated in 2016 and have been at Blizzard since then as an associate FX artist on the World of Warcraft team!